phusion/passenger_apt_automation/README.md

         git reset --hard <COMMIT FOR WHICH THE TEST FAILED>
         cd packaging/debian

- 2. If you're not on Linux, setup the Vagrant development environment and login to the VM:

-        vagrant up
-        vagrant ssh

- 3. Build packages for the distribution for which the test failed.
+ 2. Build packages for the distribution for which the test failed.

         ./build -w ~/work -c ~/cache -o ~/output -p /passenger -d focal -a amd64 -j 2 -R pkg:all

     Be sure to customize the value passed to `-d` based on the distribution for which the test failed.
- 4. Run the tests with the debugging console enabled:
+ 3. Run the tests with the debugging console enabled:

         ./test -p /passenger -x focal -d ~/output/focal -c ~/cache -D